jasbits/gravity-forms-multi-form-sticky-field-sharing/README.md

 Two "live" demos using this plugin are hosted at: [wp.www-net.com](https://wp.www-net.com)

 * Demo 1 - "Unit Test" demo of a multi-page single form which uses all supported field types
 * Demo 2 - User app "Dinner Menu Planner" to interactively construct and "publish" a final document page
+* Demo 3 - Clothing Shopper With Profile (duo form sharing)

-Note: These two demos allow you to see multi-page single forms properly capturing and saving form input even if you abandon the form part-way through, they also use multiple forms on the same page.
+Note: These demos allow you to see multi-page single forms properly capturing and saving form input even if you abandon the form part-way through, they also use multiple forms on the same page.

 # Note to Developers